MikeBee/GridHop/README.md

 - **Command Pattern:** Actions resolved through manager
 - **Observer:** HUD updates on game state changes
 - **Factory:** Enemy creation by type

-## 🔥 Try This!

-1. Run the game
-2. Move hero next to the Brute
-3. Attack it - watch it get pushed back!
-4. See enemies show their intent (⚔️ or arrows)
-5. Use Defend when about to take damage
-6. Defeat all enemies to win!

----

-**Ready to iterate!** The foundation is solid and ready for you to build upon.
-Every system is modular and can be extended independently.

-What would you like me to add next?